 In mid-2009 Donald Evans, a Chicago writer, called me with an idea: a hall of fame for Chicago’s literary greats.
-Because of two of my books—Smokestacks and Skyscrapers and Black Writing from Chicago—Don wanted me to be in the first group of consultants and nominators.
-Of course, I said yes, and Don still does me the honor, though dubiously deserved, of calling me one of the great historians of Chicago writing.
-You can see the whole first group of us Here on the Chicago Literary Hall of Fame website, and from there explore the growing resources the site has to offer: all the inductees (Hemingway, Studs Terkel, Jane Addams, Sherwood Anderson, Saul Bellow, Theodore Dreiser, Mike Royko, Carl Sandburg, Ida B. Wells, and more), all the nominators, and a growing program that not only helps honor and preserve Chicago’s great literary tradition, but also helps move it forward.
+Because of two of my books—Smokestacks and Skyscrapers (with David Starkey) and Black Writing from Chicago—Don wanted me to be in the first group of consultants and nominators.
+Of course, I said yes, and Don still does me the honor, though dubiously deserved, of constantly referring to me as one of the great historians of Chicago writing.
+You can see the whole group of inductees Here on the Chicago Literary Hall of Fame website, and from there explore the growing list of events, workshops, celebrations, and other resources the organization has to offer.
+I’ve been privileged to give the speech inducting several Chicago writers, including Fenton Johnson and Marita Bonner.

-I write this shortly after our fourth induction ceremony, perhaps the warmest ceremony so far, owing to the wonderful speeches by those accepting awards on behalf of the inductees.
-So far you have to have passed on to be inducted—a requirement we may drop in the future—and we’ve been lucky to have family members accepting most of our awards.
-I’ve also just mailed a book to California for my grand daughter Grace’s Christmas present: Oz, The Complete Collection, Volume 1, containing the first three books about Dorothy and the land of Oz by L. Frank Baum, inducted this year, the first children’s author in the Chicago Literary Hall of Fame.
-Volume 1—which the other grandkids (Micah & Josea, and Liam & Maddock) will also get—contains The Wonderful Wizard of Oz, The Marvelous Land of Oz, and Ozma of Oz, the latter about Dorothy making a return trip.
-Grace won’t be three until next April, so it’s a gift for the future, where someday she’ll also read the dedication: “For Grace, Best wishes from the land of Oz. — Robert Baum.”
+I wrote most of this post shortly after the fourth induction ceremony, held in late November.
+It was perhaps the warmest ceremony of all, owing to the wonderful speeches by those accepting awards on behalf of the inductees.
+So far you have to have passed on to be inducted—a requirement that may be dropped in the future—and we’ve been lucky to have family members accepting most of the CLHOF awards.
+Shortly after the fourth ceremony I mailed a book to California for my grand daughter Grace’s Christmas present: Oz, The Complete Collection, Volume 1, containing the first three books about Dorothy and the land of Oz by L. Frank Baum, the first children’s author inducted into the Chicago Literary Hall of Fame.
+Volume 1—which the other grandkids (Micah & Josea, and Liam & Maddock) also got—contains The Wonderful Wizard of Oz, The Marvelous Land of Oz, and Ozma of Oz, the latter about Dorothy making a return trip.
+Grace wasn’t going to be three until the following April, so it was a gift for the future, where someday she’ll read the dedication: “For Grace, Best wishes from the land of Oz. — Robert Baum.”